Blazej-Zielinski/DET/doc/installation.rst

 ============================

 To make the library more accessible, the documentation includes various examples covering:

-- Optimization of the Ackley function based SADE,
+- Optimization of the Ackley function based on SADE.
-- Optimization of the Ackley function with all DE variants,
+- Optimization of the Ackley function with all DE variants.
-- Optimization of common benchmark functions,
+- Optimization of common benchmark functions.
 - Optimization of functions from Opfunu.

 Check out the `Examples Section <https://github.com/Blazej-Zielinski/detpy/tree/main/examples>`_ for more details.